wangzivector/HybridGen/README.md

 ## 5. Optimization with inferred probability maps
 In order to easily intergrate our system with other programming languages, we setup a socket-based server for the inference-optimization process in `optimization/grasp_generation_server.py`, which can receive RGBD/Depth images via IP/Port settings, and return the estimated grasp pose for grippers.

 To using the inference-optimization hybrid nodes, first start server, which listens to the desired IP:Port indicated in `optimization/modules/param_set.py` (this script stores all settings of the grasp generation, check before use).
 Then, another client nodes (`optimization/testset_eval_grippertype_client.py` for ten grippers) can connect to the server and send images to the server node.
-After inferring and generating the grasp pose, the server nodes return the grasp pose (position, orientation, and other properties) to the client node.
+After inferring and generating the grasp pose, the server node returns the grasp pose (position, orientation, and other properties) to the client node.
+Following gives the detailed steps:

 - Step 1: Check the grasp geneartion settiings in `optimization/modules/param_set.py`, including the *IP:Port*, *grippertype*, *network weights*, *TTA Size* and *Input type*, etc.